bxrne/thebigbangserver/README.md

 ## Description
 This project is a command based groupchat application that uses Sockets, Threads and Pipes.
 It includes many small feature such as /joke and /panic.

-## Architecture
-This project uses a Client-Server architecture with a single server and multiple clients.
-The server is responsible for handling all the clients and their requests.
-The server uses a thread pool to handle multiple clients at once.
-The server also uses a pipe to communicate with the client.
-The client is responsible for sending requests to the server and receiving responses.
-The client uses a thread to listen for responses from the server.
-The client also uses a pipe to communicate with the server.

 ## Features
 - Clients are free to join server, provided they know the server's IP address and port number.